- Antique Diamonds

 This outdated guideline is misleading because antique cushions look dramatically different than cushion brilliants.

-Almost all famous diamonds with their ancient pedigree and fascinated history are Antique Cushions – the cut people with refined taste find astonishing, enigmatic, and electrifying.
+Look closely – almost all famous diamonds, with their ancient pedigree and fascinating history, are classic cushions – the cut people with refined taste find astonishing, enigmatic, and electrifying.
 Until the modern round brilliant appeared in the early 1900s, most diamonds were cushion-shaped.
-The Old Miner cut, characterized by a distinct crown, small table, shallow pavilion, large facets, and open culet, was the equivalent of today’s round cut.
-The beauty of the antique diamonds is not in perfect symmetry or percentage of light return but their explosive scintillation and intense fire.
+The Old Miner cut, characterized by a distinct crown, small table, shallow pavilion, large facets, and open culet, was THE diamond cut of its day.
+The beauty of the antique diamonds is not in perfect symmetry or percentage of light return but in their large facets producing explosive scintillation and intense fire – something that most modern diamonds struggle to attain.

-The world’s most famous diamond has been rumored to bring misfortune to its owners first appeared on record in 1666.
+The world’s most famous diamond has been rumored to bring misfortune to its owners and first appeared on record in 1666.
 The Paris diamond merchant Jean-Baptiste Tavernier stole the 112-carat uncut diamond from a Hindu temple, cursing anyone who attempted to own the gem.
-Two years later, Tavernier sold the diamond to King Louis XIV, who had the diamond recut into a 67-carat heart shape and renamed it the French Blue.
-From now on, the curse of the Indian goddess Sita sprang to action.
+Two years later, Tavernier sold the diamond to King Louis XIV, who had it recut into a 67-carat heart shape and renamed it the French Blue.
+From now on, the curse of the Indian goddess Sita sprang into action.

 - Thomas Eliason, a diamond merchant, sold it to King George IV, an addict with severe health problems, massive debts, and an estranged marriage.

-- Prominent British banker Thomas Hope purchased the diamond naming it the Hope diamond.
+- Prominent British banker Thomas Hope purchased the diamond, naming it the Hope diamond.
 He passed it down until, in 1894, his grandson, Lord Henry Francis Hope, the Duke of Newcastle, inherited the gem.
-The Duke married an American singer May Yohé, his fortune on her until May left him for another man.
+The Duke married an American singer, May Yohé, and his fortune on her until May left him for another man.
 In 1901 he sold the stone to a London jeweler for £29,000.

 - A New York jeweler, Simon Frankel, paid $250,000 for the diamond but was forced to sell it during the Depression of 1907 due to financial problems to a wealthy Turk, Sem Habib, dealing on behalf of the Turkish Sultan Abdul Hamid II, who was deposed a year later.